 PrEP & PEP: Pre and Post Exposure Prophylaxis

-Important Update: We are still following all the recommendations given to us by health authorities.
-If you are in need of a PrEP/PEP referral, we are taking PrEP/PEP intakes via phone (520-547-6139) or e-mail (email@example.com).
-This allows us to connect you to a PrEP/PEP provider without the need of an office visit.
+Important COVID-19 Update: We are following all the recommendations given to us by health authorities.
+If you need a PrEP or PEP referral, we are taking PrEP/PEP intakes in person, via phone (520-547-6139), Bilingual phone (520-547-6121) or e-mail (email@example.com).
+This allows us to connect you to a PrEP/PEP provider without having to come to our SAAF office.
 Your health is important to us!

-When taken daily, PrEP has been shown to reduce the risk of HIV infection by more than 90%.
-PrEP takes 7 days of daily use to be effective when engaging in anal sex, and 20 days to be effective when engaging in vaginal sex.
+When taken as prescribed, PrEP has been shown to reduce the risk of HIV infection by 99%.
+PrEP takes 7 days of daily use to be 99% effective when engaging in anal sex, and 20 days to be 99% effective when engaging in vaginal sex.

 PrEP does not protect against other sexually transmitted infections (STIs)/sexually transmitted diseases (STDs).

-- Be HIV negative – (Don’t know your status?
+• Be HIV negative – (Do not know your status?
 SAAF offers confidential rapid HIV testing)

-- Receive follow-up and testing every three months
+• Receive follow-up and testing every three month or as prescribed

-Our PrEP Navigators are available Mon-Fri during business hours and during after-hour Testing.
-Please contact our PrEP Navigators through email at PrEP.PEP@saaf.org for more information or to start PrEP services.
+Our PrEP Navigators are available Mon-Fri during business hours, Outreach events in the community, during Syringe Access Program (SAP) and, during after-hour Testing.
+Please contact our PrEP Navigators through email at firstname.lastname@example.org for more information or to start PrEP services.

 You may also directly call one of our PrEP Navigators: